2Kerfur/GizmoExtensionPro/README.md

 * [License](#license)

 ## About
-This project made for simplification of level creation.
+This project made for simplification of game mechanics debugging.
 Tested on Unity 2020.3 (Windows).

 ## Setup